ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/further_training_and_qualifications.md

 Further training and qualifications

 ## Summary
-Data on the percentage of people aged 25 and 32 years with a university degree.
+Data on the percentage of people aged 25 and 32 years with a university degree, by socio-economic background.

 ## Subtitle
 Summary main findings